Reshaping Church Life

 Most events that a congregation will offer, including worship beyond church grounds, should be organised in line with the outdoor event guidance.
 What is allowable is dependent on the level in which the area is place

-- Level 2 – Only drive in events are permitted
+- Level 3 - Only drive-in events are permitted

-- Level 3, 4 and enhanced level 4 – No outdoor events can take place
+- Level 4 – No outdoor events are permitted

 Any outdoor events will require permission from the landowner and consultation with the local Environmental Health Service.
 There may also be licensing issues and congregations should check with the licensing section of the local authority.